 Prostaglandin pessaries

-These are artificial hormones that are used to try and replicate the natural process of softening and thinning down your cervix.
+These are artificial hormone-like activists that are used to try and replicate the natural process of softening and thinning down your cervix.
 It will be done in hospital where you and your baby can be closely monitored.

-An internal examination is performed where the prostaglandin is inserted next to the cervix.
-It may be in the form of a tablet, a prostaglandin gel or small string impregnated with the prostaglandin.
+An internal examination is performed by a Midwife or Doctor and the prostaglandin is inserted next to the cervix.
+It may be in the form of a tablet, a gel, or small tablet attached to a string (think small tampon).
 This may start your labour without the need for further intervention, but the real aim of this is to soften and open your cervix to enable your waters to be broken.
+You may experience period-pain type cramps when this is inserted which is very normal, paracetamol can help if you find this too uncomfortable.
+The pains are often referred to as Prostin pains by Midwives and they may increase to become tightenings or contractions, or they may gradually disappear.

-Some hospitals are happy for you to go home after insertion and return in 24 hours or if labour begins.
-Most hospitals recommend that you stay as an inpatient.
-If the first dose does not work, you will be offered a second.
+Some hospitals are happy for you to go home after insertion and return in 24 hours, or earlier if labour begins, however most hospitals recommend that you stay as an inpatient so that you and baby can be monitored if there are any concerns.
+If the first dose of prostaglandins does not work, you may be offered a second.
 It is unusual that the process does not produce some changes to your cervix.

 Artificial Rupture of Membranes (ARM)